Aaronvogelsnhu/software-testing-automation/README.md

 This project strengthened my understanding of how testing improves software reliability.
 I gained experience writing structured test cases and validating real-world scenarios.

 ## How to Run
-Run tests using your IDE (Eclipse/IntelliJ) or a build tool like Maven.
+Run the JUnit test files in your IDE (Eclipse, IntelliJ, or with Maven).